SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 These pictures are located in the *Resources\Screen Images\ACC folder* in the installation folder of Simulator Controller.
 They have been taken from a Full HD triple screen setup (5760 * 1080) using the English language setting in *Assetto Corsa Competizione*.
 If you are running a different resolution or, even more important, are using a different language, the search for these pictures will fail.
 But there is help, since you can provide your own pictures by placing your own ones with identical names in the *Simulator Controller\Screen Images\ACC* folder in your user *Documents* folder.
 Use the Snipping Tool of Windows to create all the necessary pictures, it will only take a few minutes.

-Hint: The "Select Driver" option might only be available in special multiuser server setups, whereas the "Strategy" option is available in every Race situation.
+Hint: The "Select Driver" option might only be available in special multiuser server setups, whereas the "Strategy" option is available in almost every session.

 Note: The picture search will initially take some time, but the algorithm will learn the position of the Pitstop MFD during the initial run.
 Depending on your screen size and resolution the initial search will consume quite some CPU cycles.
 Therefore I advice to open the Pitstop MFD using one of the mode actions above once you are driving in a safe situation, to avoid lags later on.
 Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before